-More details of the Group case/facilitation will be provided in class.
+More details of the Group and Individual cases / facilitation will be provided in class.

 Group case approach

 The thrust of this project is to acquaint students with the more common topics on Assurance as examined in professional examinations.
 Students will learn the techniques in which these topics are examined.